huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 If a server is incapable of sending a DNS response due to an internal error, it SHOULD issue a QUIC Stream Reset with error code DOQ_INTERNAL_ERROR.
 The corresponding DNS transaction MUST be abandoned.
-Clients MAY limit the number of DOQ_INTERNAL_ERROR errors received on a connection before choosing to close the connection.
+Clients MAY limit the number of unsolicited QUIC Stream Resets received on a connection before choosing to close the connection.

 Note that this mechanism provides a way for primaries to abort a single zone